Physicslibrary/ARKit-Stereoscope/README.md

 2. The OWL Stereoscopic Viewer(£15.00) from [The London Stereoscopic Company Ltd](https://www.londonstereo.com/)

-   Beside using it to view 3D models with full tracking , it can also be used, in a browser (no ARKit needed) to view stereoscopic images on [Library of Congress](http://www.loc.gov/pictures/collection/stereo/) or [New York Public Library](https://stereo.nypl.org/)
+   Beside using it to view 3D models with full tracking , it can also be used, in a browser (no ARKit needed), to view stereoscopic images on [Library of Congress](http://www.loc.gov/pictures/collection/stereo/) or [New York Public Library](https://stereo.nypl.org/)

    For more current images, try [London Stereoscopic Company Ltd](https://www.londonstereo.com/3-D-gallery1.html)